19 & Dangerous

 19 & Dangerous is the debut studio album by Nigerian singer-songwriter Ayra Starr.
-It was released on 6 August 2021, through Mavin Records and Platoon, less than seven months after the singer's self-titled debut EP.
+It was released on 6 August 2021 by Mavin Records and Platoon, less than seven months after the singer's self-titled debut EP.
 19 & Dangerous was a concept album following a Gen Z girl transitioning from adolescence into early adulthood with growing confidence, artistic zeal, sentimentality and empathy.
 Ayra Starr worked with producers London, Andre Vibez, Louddaaa and Don Jazzy, the latter two of whom also contributed production to her previous record.
 In addition to reuniting with her preexisting musical partners, she also collaborated with several new writers and artists including Fousheé and CKay.